marsyas/website/tutorial/tutorial.rst

 MarSystems and Networks
 =======================

-I know, you got that: the purpose of a Marsyas program is to process (possibly infinite) streams of numbers.
+Okay, so the purpose of a Marsyas program is to process (possibly infinite) streams of numbers.
 But how does it do that?
-Or rather, how can you use Marsyas to create programs that process numbers in a particular way that *you* want?
+Or rather, how can *you* use Marsyas to create programs that process numbers in a *particular way* that you want?

-Marsyas provides many **basic building units** that can be composed into sound processing programs.
+Marsyas provides many **basic building units** that you can combine and compose into sound processing programs.
 If we look at these units and squint a little, each of them looks and behaves just like the program as a whole: it is a baby stream processing program!
 The only difference is that it does a much simpler job, perhaps even just adding numbers from two input streams